dvingo/arithmetic-visualization/README.md

 # arithmetic-site-cljs

-This project is based off of [chestnut](https://github.com/plexus/chestnut).
+Playing around with d3, interfacing with ClojureScript for fun.

+This project was created as a [chestnut](https://github.com/plexus/chestnut) template.

 # Setup